elstudio/drupal-full_node_version/README.txt

           o it show all Draft Versions
           o it there is no Draft Version then it show the Current Version
     * Testing: this is the site seen when one enters testing mode o show either Current or Draft, or neither depending on which has a status of testing

-On Node Options
+ON NODE OPTIONS

 On each node is a new tab that allows a user to change which version is on each site.
 Also on node edit one can change the status of the Draft Version Review